 |---|---|

-The single biggest split is armed versus unarmed: armed coverage generally costs 40–60% more per hour because of firearms licensing, extra training, and substantially higher insurance.
+The single biggest split is armed versus unarmed: armed coverage generally costs 30–50% more per hour because of firearms licensing, extra training, and substantially higher insurance.
 For a deeper look at when that premium is worth paying, see our guide on armed vs. unarmed guards.
+Off-duty police are a special case — you're paying a premium for sworn arrest authority and a uniformed deterrent, which is why municipalities often set a rate floor near $40–$100+ an hour regardless of the local market.

 What drives the price